 A good way to create some strong internal links is through cornerstone content.
 Your site should have three to four long-form, extremely in-depth posts that link to several other pages.
 If your site is about men’s fashion, for example, you can have one cornerstone page about men’s fashion for each season, linking to important blog posts or products on your site.

-How to Increase Search Engine Ranking in Google with Off-Page Techniques
+How to Increase Google Search Engine Ranking with Off-Page Techniques

 Off-page SEO techniques can be a bit more difficult to master and may even make you uncomfortable when you’re just starting out.
 Why?
 Because learning how to improve search engine ranking on Google with off-page techniques means that you’ll have to engage with other sites outside of your own to create a presence.
 These methods are another form of marketing and promotion and include ways to improve your website’s ranking without stepping foot in your website.